 With over 390 million monthly users, the platform still commands a significant audience, but Musk’s leadership has undoubtedly had a reputational impact that needs to be addressed.

 While it’s unlikely that all advertisers and users alike will abandon X entirely, the plummeting consideration since August may diminish the platform’s priority in advertising campaigns.
-Tools like BrandVue are here to help track how the decisions of your senior team can affect your business’s reputation among customers, users, and other businesses.
+Tools like BrandVue are here to help track how the decisions of your senior team can affect your business’s reputation among customers, users, and other companies.